Legislation Details

 The dimensional requirements are consistent with UDC, and compatible with commercial development that prevails in the subject area.

-Staff Recommendation:
+Staff Recommendation: Approved with Conditions.

 While the proposed package store may be permitted as a special use within the CRC zoning district, staff notes that, based on the survey provided by the applicant, a residentially zoned property (currently vacant) is located in proximity to the subject site and could be developed for residential occupancy in the future.
 Additionally, existing residential properties are located immediately adjacent to the subject parcel.

-Given the proximity of residential zoning and established residences, staff recommend that, if the Special Use is approved, the following conditions be imposed:
+Given the proximity of residential zoning and established residences, Staff recommend that, if the Special Use is approved, the following conditions be imposed: